hkobir/dependency-injection-android/README.md

 # --in this repository manual DI example are given into test directory
 # --then whole project is example of Automatic DI with dagger

+# DI for this project are organized with following topics with dagger:

+- Android dependency injection with manual purpose
+- Using @Inject and @Component
+- FIELD INJECTION
+- METHOD INJECTION using @Inject
+- FIELD INJECTION in a class
+- @MODULE and @PROVIDES annotation
+- @BINDS and @MODULE to create objct
+- Injecting field values at runtime
+- @COMPONENT.BUILDER, @BINDINSTANCE
+- @SINGLETON annotation
+- Relation between @SINGLETON and @COMPONENT to create same instance everytime